Communication lower bounds for nested bilinear algorithms via rank expansion of Kronecker products: Notation, Definitions, and Preliminaries

 \subsection{Communication Cost Lower Bounds for Bilinear Algorithms}

 In this paper, we derive lower bounds on communication in two standard settings: sequential and parallel. \edits{In the sequential setting, we consider a fast but small memory of size $M$ (e.g., cache), where computation is performed, and slow but large memory (e.g., main memory).
 In the parallel setting, we consider $P$ processors that communicate over a network and bound the largest amount of data sent or received by any of the $P$ processors.} In both cases, we quantify communication cost in the number of data elements, which may be elements of the input or output, as well as intermediate values (partial sums of inputs or of products of inputs).
-Finally, our computational model prohibits recomputation in the bilinear algorithm, meaning that if a bilinear product has already been computed and is not in fast memory or the current processor, the algorithm must communicate the value instead of recomputing it~\cite{solomonik2017communication}.
-This restriction differs from other works, e.g.,~\cite{bilardi2017complexity,bilardi2019complexity,de2019complexity}.
-For a more detailed overview of this communication model, we refer to~\cite{solomonik2015contracting,solomonik2017communication}.
-Nevertheless, it has been shown that permitting recomputation does not improve the communication lower bound of fast algorithms for integer multiplication~\cite{bilardi2019complexity,de2019complexity}, which is closely related to the convolution problem studied here, as well as matrix multiplication~\cite{bilardi2017complexity,nissim2019revisiting}.
+Finally, our computational model prohibits recomputation in the bilinear algorithm, meaning that if a bilinear product has already been computed and is not in fast memory or the current processor, the algorithm must communicate the value instead of recomputing it~\cite{solomonik2017communication}. \editstwo{This restriction stems from the assumption in proofs of the general lower bounds framework we build on (specifically, Lemma 5.2 in~\cite{solomonik2017communication})}.
+Extension of these communication lower bounds to permit recomputation is of interest and has been explored for related problems~\cite{jia1981complexity,bilardi2019complexity,de2019complexity,bilardi2017complexity}.
+For integer multiplication and matrix multiplication, past works have shown that the best known lower bounds hold even when allowing recomputation~\cite{bilardi2019complexity,de2019complexity,bilardi2017complexity,nissim2019revisiting}.

 \edits{Lower bounds for both settings are studied in the work of~\cite{solomonik2017communication}.
-They are derived by establishing the expansion bound function, which we define next.
-Recall that $R$ is the associated rank of a bilinear algorithm. \begin{restatable}{defn}{expbdrest} The bilinear algorithm $(\B{A},\B{B},\B{C})$ with rank $R$ has non-decreasing (in all variables) \textit{expansion bound} $\mathcal{E} : \mathbb{N}^3 \mapsto \mathbb{R}$, if for any $k \in [R]$ and $\B{P} \in \mathcal{P}_{R}^{(k)}$,
+They are derived by establishing the expansion bound, which we define next.
+Recall that $R$ is the associated rank of a bilinear algorithm and \editstwo{$\mathcal{P}^{(k)}_R$ is the collection of operators selecting $k$ columns from a matrix with $R$ columns (Definition~\ref{def:P})}. \begin{restatable}{defn}{expbdrest} \editstwo{The bilinear algorithm $(\B{A},\B{B},\B{C})$ with rank $R$ has \textit{expansion} $\mathcal{E}^* : \mathbb{N}^3 \to \mathbb{N}$ if for any triplet $k_A, k_B, k_C \in [R]$, } Likewise, the same bilinear algorithm has non-decreasing (in all variables) \textit{expansion bound} $\mathcal{E} : \mathbb{N}^3 \mapsto \mathbb{R}$ if $\mathcal{E}$ upper bounds $\mathcal{E}^*$, i.e.,